reconf/reconf-jvm/README.md

 ReConf Client relies on a simple and straightforward XML configuration file, just enough to know a little bit about the execution environment.

-Get rid of the boilerplate code
+Get rid of boilerplate code
 -------------------------------

 Just create a plain old Java interface, decorate it with a few custom annotations, call a factory method and that's it!
 Your application is good to go.